 How this dream started...

 When I was about 8 years old, living in Saudi Arabia where we relocated for my father's job, and attending an all-girls' school, I found a kitten behind the water fountain (no doubt trying to stay cool in over 40 degree heat), I quickly put her in my backpack and went to catch my ride home.
 We also had our beautiful Canadian family cat Cairo, with us at the time.
-Anyway, I brought this kitten home, unloaded her into my bedroom and closed the door, I still remember to this day how smitten I was with her (unbeknownst to me that she had no fur on one side of her body, a disease I now know was Mange).
+Anyway, I brought this kitten home, unloaded her into my bedroom and closed the door, I still remember to this day how smitten I was with her (unbeknownst to me that she had no fur on one side of her body, which now I know was ringworm or mange).
 I would wait until everyone was asleep and I'd take her out into the kitchen and let her eat from Cairo's bowl of food and have a drink of water.
 I carried this on for about three days.
 On the third day Cairo started losing some fur around his mouth and my mother was getting worried, she kept asking if anyone else noticed his fur loss too, I started to feel extremely guilty and spoke up.
 My parents told me that the kitten had a disease and she had infected Cairo, too.
 I was devastated that we had to give her up but I knew right then and there what I needed to do.
 As a kid I had no control over which animals stayed in our home and which didn't, and I shouted at my mother, whilst tears poured down my face, "One day when I grow up I am going to save all the kittens in the world and let them all live with me!", she just smiled, as if to say, "Well, we'll just have to see, won't we."

 How this dream is going...